Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem

 One consequence is that all local minimizers are binary.
-It has not been shown that this result is true for $P \in \mathcal{DS}$.
-Indeed it seems likely it is not true.
-The issue that makes it more complicated is that altering a variable in the $P \in \mathcal{DS}$ usually requires altering many or all of the other variables in order to retain feasibility.
-There are many ways that could be done.
-It will be seen that one of the steps we propose in our algorithm is deletion or deflation, which occur when one or more of the variables is set to 0 or 1 respectively.
-For the $P \in \mathcal{S}$ case it is simple to adjust the corresponding variables in a row of $P$ to satisfy the constraint simply by scaling the relevant row.
-For the $P \in \mathcal{DS}$ case it more complex and either an LP or QP needs to be solved.
-It is made more complicated by the need to determine a strictly interior point and sometimes one does not exist.
-Usually one benefit of more constraints is the reduced Hessian is smaller and the linear system needed to be solved at each iteration is also smaller.
+Also, a common practice when solving relaxed problems is rounding.
+For unconstrained problems this is trivial, but for constrained problems, rounding may cause infeasibility.
+However, with $P \in \mathcal{S}$, it is clear that rounding is trivial even though the problem is constrained.